 No overall energy policy existed.
 Government officials generally thought in terms of particular fuels, technologies, and resources rather than “energy.”

-The Energy Crisis and the Department of Energy
+The Energy Crisis and the U.S. Department of Energy

-What brought these two traditions together in the Department of Energy were two factors.
-First, the AEC’s activities in developing and commercializing nuclear energy represented the Federal government’s largest and most significant energy project into the early 1970s.
-Second, the energy crisis of the mid-1970s hastened a series of government reorganizations as both the executive and legislative branches sought to better coordinate Federal energy policy and programs.
+What brought these two traditions together in the U.S. Department of Energy (DOE) were two factors.
+First, AEC activities in developing and commercializing nuclear energy represented the federal government’s largest and most significant energy project into the early 1970s.
+Second, the energy crisis of the mid-1970s hastened a series of government reorganizations as both the executive and legislative branches sought to better coordinate federal energy policy and programs.

-The establishment of the Department of Energy brought most Federal energy activities under one umbrella and provided the framework for a comprehensive and balanced national energy plan.
-The Department undertook responsibility for long-term, high-risk research and development of energy technology, Federal power marketing, energy conservation, the nuclear weapons program, energy regulatory programs, and a central energy data collection and analysis program.
+The establishment of DOE brought most federal energy activities under one umbrella and provided the framework for a comprehensive and balanced national energy plan.
+DOE undertook responsibility for long-term, high-risk research and development of energy technology, federal power marketing, energy conservation, the nuclear weapons program, energy regulatory programs, and a central energy data-collection and analysis program.

 Security and Prosperity through World-Class Science

-Over its forty year history, the Department of Energy has shifted its emphasis and focus as the needs of the nation have changed.
-During the late 1970s, the Department emphasized energy development and regulation.
+Over its 40-year history, DOE has shifted its emphasis and focus as the needs of the nation have changed.
+During the late 1970s, DOE emphasized energy development and regulation.
 In the 1980s, nuclear weapons research, development, and production took a priority.
-With the end of the Cold war, the Department focused on environmental clean up of the nuclear weapons complex and nonproliferation and stewardship of the nuclear stockpile.
+With the end of the Cold war, DOE focused on environmental clean up of the nuclear weapons complex, as well as the nonproliferation and stewardship of the nuclear stockpile.

-In the 2000s, the Department’s priority has been ensuring the nation’s security and prosperity by addressing its energy, environmental and nuclear challenges through science and technology solutions.
-The Department has sought to transform the nation’s energy system and secure leadership in clean energy technologies, pursue world-class science and engineering as a cornerstone of economic prosperity, and enhance nuclear security through defense, nonproliferation, and environmental efforts.
+In the 2000s, DOE focused on ensuring the nation’s security and prosperity by addressing its energy, environmental, and nuclear challenges through science and technology solutions.
+DOE sought to transform the nation’s energy system and secure leadership in clean energy technologies, pursue world-class science and engineering as a cornerstone of economic prosperity, and enhance nuclear security through defense, nonproliferation, and environmental efforts.